 If you have been reading blog articles from Brisbane First Aid Courses for a while, it is likely that you have stumbled upon at least one of our posts about the importance of a first aid kit.
 Whether it is at home, in your car, workplace, or even when travelling, it has been established that a first aid kit is an essential tool to have.

 There is a variety of ready-made or pre-built first aid kits in the market.
-It is available everywhere – from your local pharmacies, supermarket, and even shop at Red Cross online.
-First Aid kits may range from a few bucks to a more costly one depending on their contents.
+They are available everywhere – from your local pharmacies, supermarkets, and even online.
+First Aid kits may range from a few bucks to more costly depending on their contents.

 We have put together this comprehensive guide to help you create a First Aid kit of your own that will fit your needs.

 Before anything else, the first thing you should consider is the purpose of your first aid kit.